USS Hawaii Arrives at HMAS Stirling as Part of AUKUS Pillar 1

 |Downloads:

-This work, USS Hawaii Arrives at HMAS Stirling as Part of AUKUS Pillar 1 [Image 4 of 4], by PO1 Victoria Mejicanos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Hawaii Arrives at HMAS Stirling as Part of AUKUS Pillar 1 [Image 6 of 6], by PO2 Darek Leary, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.